 Creating a Will in Australia is a big responsibility, and one most of us put off for far too long.
-We've set up this comprehensive guide to help guide you through the process from start to finish; whether you're just starting out and don't really know what a Will does or how to do a Will, or just looking to update your estate plan, this article is packed full of tips and tricks to make writing your Will a less daunting prospect.
+We've set up this guide to help guide you through the process from start to finish; whether you're just starting out and don't really know what a Will does, or how to do a Will, or you're looking to update your estate plan, this article is packed full of tips and tricks to make writing your Will a less daunting prospect.

 Firstly: what even is a Will?